Nokkuvidya pavakali: Performance

 This art form is performed sitting on a grass mat spread on the ground.
 The Nokkuvidya pavakali begins by lighting a Nilavilakku and praying for the blessings of Ganesha, Saraswati and Lakshmi.
 Then three lamps (represents three eyes of Shiva) fixed on a two-foot-long wooden stick, holding between the nose and the upper lip, is lit.

 After the initial prayers the puppet show begins.
 The puppets fixed on a two foot long stick will then be balanced above the head, holding between the nose and the upper lip.
 The string connecting the puppets is moved gently with the hands to the rhythm of the song and the story.

 The background instruments used are Ganchira and Kaimani.

 Works on Nokkuvidya

-Reshmi Radhakrishnan's documentary film Nokkuvidya, The life of a lone string puppeteer, screened at the International Documentary and Short Film Festival of Kerala, is about Nokkuvidya and it's performers Pankajakshi and Renjini.
+Reshmi Radhakrishnan's documentary film Nokkuvidya, The life of a lone string puppeteer, screened at the International Documentary and Short Film Festival of Kerala, is about Nokkuvidya and its performers Pankajakshi and Renjini.